c0j0s/NYP-SAP-SmartBackpack/SmartBackpackIOT/README.md

 ```

 __End Status Code__
-The third item is reserved for transmission ending status
+The third item is reserved for transmission ending status, the end status code will indicate the mobile app when is the transmission of data completed and therefore continue with other tasks.
 ```JSON
 {
     "end_code":"EOT"